A tibble: 4 × 3

 4 PBO Yes 12

-Confidence Intervals for Proportions in R
+Confidence Intervals for a Proportion in R

 Introduction